naturalatlas/leaflet-transitionedicon/README.md

    - `cssTransitionName` – The name to use for transition classes (see below)
    - `cssTransitionJitterIn` – Milliseconds of jitter before the marker is displayed.
    - `cssTransitionJitterOut` – Milliseconds of jitter to wait before removing a marker.
+   - `cssTransitionBatches` – If not zero, the plugin will group transitions in and out into the specified number of batches.
+This only makes sense to use when jittering is enabled.
+Batching can be useful for aesthetic and/or performance reasons.

 Using `cssTransitionName`, the plugin will apply classes that represent the transition lifecycle.
 For example implementation, check out the [demo code](./demo/index.html).